jrowboat/dependency-injection-example/README.md

 ## Motivation
 - Create an example of dependency injection from work for discussion in class of what is done well and what can be improved.
-- understand my toolbox of common injection approaches
+- understand toolbox of common injection approaches
 - understand how inversion is different and why it matters
 - understand the main ways injection can fail to deliver value and why